Contents

 }

-read.postings() streams every committed posting, newest first — the whole journal.
-That's user operations and the worker's own postings alike, every account touched, not only the ones one reader happened to write.
+read.postings() streams every committed posting, newest first: the whole journal.
+That’s user operations and the worker’s own postings alike, across every account — not only the postings your own service submitted.
 Each posting carries its full legs, so a row renders and expands without a second lookup:

 for await (const posting of economy.read.postings()) {